qd-qd/sdk-tutorials/onboarding/chapter-3/4-section-4.md

 * What is a smart contract?
 * Smart contract history
-* Theoretical and Practical understanding
+* Theoretical and practical understanding
 * Smart contracts in the blockchain context
 * Pros and cons of smart contracts

 </HighlightBox>

-## Introduction

 A contract is commonly known as a *formalization of a relationship and/or transaction*.
 In common law a contract is understood as a "meeting of minds" – which entails an intricate play of trust-building and relies on a legal system evolved over centuries with deep underlying traditions and understandings.

 **Smart contracts are not equal to contracts in the realm of traditional, non-digital law**.
 It is essential to differentiate smart contracts from existing contract forms, and to be mindful of this to avoid unintended consequences and the transfer of misconceptions.

 **Trust mechanisms** in traditional contract law are based on human agents, institutions with authority to enforce contracts, and the concept of intent.
 Smart contracts by contrast operate on trust mechanisms based on their source code, and rely on signaling transparency.
 Smart contracts, even if part of the digital world, are not free from public constraints, as well as under the influence of economic and societal norms.

 ## What is a smart contract?